 When it comes to renovations, some aspects are undeniably more enjoyable than others.

-Carpet, while eminently practical, is also a great way in which to flex some creative muscle.
-With an ever-increasing range of materials, colors, textures, and styles, carpet is a great tool for imbuing your home with warmth and personality.
-And depending on your living situation, it may also need to be durable, easy to clean, colorfast or sensually soft.
+Carpet, while eminently practical, is a great way in which to flex some creative muscle.
+With an ever-increasing range of materials, colours, textures and styles; carpet is a great tool for imbuing your home with warmth and personality.
+And depending on your living situation, it may also need to be durable, easy to clean, colourfast or sensually soft.

 Here’s a handy guide to the types of carpet on the market, along with some indicative pricing to help you make an informed decision on your flooring.

-Wool carpet is prized for its durability, luxuriant texture and natural beauty; buying a US-made wool carpet also helps to support the local economy.
+Wool carpet is prized for its durability, luxuriant texture and natural beauty; buying a New Zealand-made wool carpet also helps to support the local economy.